ConnorDonegan/survey-HBM/README.md

 }
 ```

-The code itself may be presented in a separate paper, hopefully in the
-near future.
 A benefit of this code is that it permits any valid CAR
 model specification (e.g., distance weighted connectivity structures)
 and it is computationally efficient.